-This applies to people who are detained in a prison, hospital or other place of detention.
+This applies to people who are detained in a prison, hospital or other places of detention.
 This does not apply to a person who was imprisoned for non-payment of fines or Council Tax.

 To apply complete the Persons in Detention form (PDF, 12KB).

-A person receiving care or treatment in a home or hostel is not counted when working out a discount if their sole residence is in one of the following:
+A person receiving care or treatment outside of their home is not included when working out a discount if they are staying in:

 - a hospital